• Skip to primary navigation

 This vegan ganache pairs beautifully with coconut flour chocolate cake

-Ganache is traditionally made with heavy cream, but for this easy vegan ganache, full-fat coconut milk stands in seamlessly.
+Ganache is traditionally made with heavy cream or even creme fraiche, as in my creme fraiche ganache.
+But for this easy vegan ganache, full-fat coconut milk stands in seamlessly.
 This ganache doesn't taste at all like coconut, but the subtle floral flavor of the coconut milk enhances the fruity notes in the chocolate.
 Plus it's dairy-free for those of us with sensitivities.

 I add a splash of vanilla extract and a pinch of salt to up the flavors.
 And sometimes I add a slug of liqueur such as dark rum or GF whiskey if I'm feeling saucy.